"When should I ask for a deposit?"

 "But I'm New…"

-New freelancers often feel they haven’t “earned” the right to ask for deposits.
+New freelancers often feel they haven't earned the right to ask for deposits.

 That's a mindset trap.

-You’re not an employee.
-You’re a business.
+You're not an employee.
+You're a business.
+And businesses collect payment before delivering work.

 What If They Don't Pay the Rest?